 Legends about Nanabozho, also spelled Nanabosho or Nanabush, sometimes depict him as a giant godlike figure.
-He controlled the seasons, formed the world's natural features and taught the Ojibwa how to hunt, cultivate food, tap maple trees and use healing herbs.Trip Planning - Reviews of all “the best of” deals, prices and attractions for your Minnesota Vacations.
+He controlled the seasons, formed the world's natural features and taught the Ojibwa how to hunt, cultivate food, tap maple trees and use healing herbs.Best Prices on Minnesota Hotels at Hotels.Com

 The stories and legends about Nanabozho, including the story of the world's creation, were often shared by our Native American friends and my pastor father loved to point out the similarities to the creation story, and other Nanabozho stories, to the stories of our faith.

 A short synopsis of Anishinaabe creation mythology, says that:

 A beautiful woman is pushed off the moon and falls into a lake on Earth.
 There, people greet her, build her a wigwam, and seek out her advice.
 This is the story of Nokomis, her